jost-kuenzel/raycast-smart-rename/README.md

+# 👨‍🔬 Experimental
+**This raycast extension was completely built with Claude Sonnet 4.
+It is in a very early draft state and meant as a personal proof of concept.**

 # 🤖 Smart PDF Rename

 **Finally, an end to chaotic PDF names!** This Raycast Extension automatically reads your PDF content and intelligently renames them – powered by AI and macOS Vision Framework.